cjacker/opensource-toolchain-stm32/README.md

-# Opensource toolchain for stm32
+# Opensource toolchain for ARM Cortex-M (For example, STM32)

 STM32 is a family of 32-bit microcontroller integrated circuits by STMicroelectronics.
 The STM32 chips are grouped into related series that are based around the same 32-bit ARM processor core, such as the Cortex-M33F, Cortex-M7F, Cortex-M4F, Cortex-M3, Cortex-M0+, or Cortex-M0.
 Internally, each microcontroller consists of the processor core, static RAM, flash memory, debugging interface, and various peripherals.